 Adult Hearing (Audiology)

-If you’re worried about your hearing, or already have a hearing aid, we can support you with assessments, fittings and follow ups to help you manage your hearing loss.
+If your worried about your hearing, or already have a hearing aid, we can support you with assessments, fittings and follow ups to help you manage your hearing loss.

 Once you’re referred into our service, we’ll invite you in for a full assessment with one of our audiologists within two weeks.
 We’ll go through your options in detail with you and, if necessary, refer you to our Ear, Nose and Throat specialist.

 We can help you develop a number of listening tactics to make life easier and, if you need it, fit you with one or two hearing aids.
 To do this, we’ll take a mould of your ear and send it to a specialist laboratory to create your earpiece or hearing aid.